 Food insecurity touches at least one in every six households in New Brunswick.
 It takes many forms: anxiety about running out of food, missing meals, and not being able to afford food.

-NB-IRDT platform research featured prominently in a May 20 Food for All NB webinar called “What the Food?”.
+NB-IRDT platform research featured prominently in “What the Food?”

-The first in a series on New Brunswick’s food sector, the talk was titled “Household Food Insecurity & New Brunswick” and featured research by Dr. Valerie Tarasuk of the University of Toronto, Dr. Herb Emery, Vaughan Chair in Regional Economics, and Dr. Ted McDonald at the University of New Brunswick and on the prevalence of food insecurity in New Brunswick.
+a Food for All NB webinar on May 20.
+The first in a series on New Brunswick’s food sector, the talk was titled “Household Food Insecurity & New Brunswick” and featured research by Dr. Valerie Tarasuk of the University of Toronto, Dr. Herb Emery and Vaughan Chair in Regional Economics at the University of New Brunswick and on the prevalence of food insecurity in New Brunswick.

 Budget volatility and income inadequacy pose a major threat to our most vulnerable.
 Food insecurity targets groups in society already impacted by social and economic challenges.
 Lower educated people, single people, renters, Indigenous people, and families with young children are at a higher risk to be food insecure.
 But food insecurity is not unique to New Brunswick – in fact, it is a national issue, with every eighth household falling victim.